Arkansas County, Arkansas

 Arkansas County, officially the County of Arkansas, is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 17,149.
 Located in the Arkansas Delta, the county has two county seats, DeWitt and Stuttgart.

 The first of the state's 75 present-day counties to be created, Arkansas County was formed from New Madrid County on December 13, 1813, when this area was part of the Missouri Territory.
 The county was named after the Arkansas River (itself named for the Arkansas tribe), as was the subsequent Arkansas Territory which was later split off from Missouri Territory and eventually admitted to the union as a state.
 The riverfront areas in the Arkansas Delta were developed for cotton plantations that used enslaved African Americans.
 Cotton was the major commodity crop before and after the Civil War.
 Since then, the county lies within the largest rice-growing region in the United States.

 Arkansas County is one of seven present-day counties in the United States that have the same name as the state in which they are located.

 History

+The Roland Site is an archaeological site located in an extinct channel of the White River in Arkansas County.
+It was inhabited intermittently from the beginning of the common era to late prehistoric times, but its most intensive inhabitation was by peoples of the Plum Bayou culture (650 to 1050 CE), in a time known as the Late Woodland period.